petedermott/roleplaying-characters/jakara.md

 She made occasional efforts to climb the northern mountains and made decent progress, once discovering a cave containing a long deceased spell caster and their book of spells.
 However, eventually travel would be made impossible by the dark and cold and treacherous terrain, so she always turned back.

 She survived mostly by foraging for wild berries, and catching "Godji" (a small fish-like creature that look similar to crawfish but taste vaguely like tomatoes).
-To pass the time she would also read the spell book, as far as she could tell it contained instructions on various occult spells can cantrips which she practiced routinely, only occasionally doing damage to herself.
+To pass the time she would also read the spell book, as far as she could tell it contained instructions on various occult spells and cantrips which she practiced routinely, she was pleased that she only once summoned demons that wanted to eat her eyeballs.

 ## The following years
 5 years ago a group of wayfarer adventures found their way into the plane and were able to rescue her and returned her to real world.
 Given that she had no desire to seek out her mother they allowed her entry into the guild.